aukilabs/posemesh/docs/01-business-logic.md

 ### Rules

 - Unit of measurement for the computational effort required to interact with Providers (gas).
-- Minted when $AUKI is burned, 1 Credit ≈ 1 USD at the burn‑time.
+- Minted when $AUKI is burned, 1 Credit ≈ 1 USD at the time of burn.
 - Locked when a Participant submits a request.
 - Debited when that request is fulfilled.
 - Non‑transferable; bound to the originating Participant.

 ### Processes

-- Support sponsored Participants (Prefund another Participant).
+- Support sponsored Participants (prefund another Participant).
 - Mint history.
 - Lock history.
-- Debit history.
+- Credit transaction history.

 ---